bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

 In order to reproduce the results from this benchmark, you will need:

-* An AWS account, permissions for using EC2 and EMR services.
+* An AWS account, permissions for using EC2, EMR, and S3 services.
 * An account on [Bodo Platform](https://platform.bodo.ai/workspaces).
 Sign up for free trial on AWS Marketplace [here](https://aws.amazon.com/marketplace/pp/prodview-zg6n2qyj5h74o?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
 * A personal machine with Conda installed/set up.